 Nation-wide the funding of public education is a sophisticated blend of federal, state and local sources all working together to serve the community and the individual needs of students.
 Within this complex financial structure are some documents common to all districts that will provide an overview of school finance, funding sources and expenses.

-- To see a list of all outstanding levies by rate, amount, duration and applicable maximum levy limitations click here.
-The information can then be found by opening the Excel spreadsheet entitled “Outstanding Property Tax Levies and Maximum Levy Limits” and selecting Davenport in the upper right hand corner.
+- To see a list of all outstanding levies by rate, amount, duration and applicable maximum levy limitations, click here.
+The information can then be found by clicking on the link entitled “Outstanding Property Tax Levies and Maximum Levy Limits”, selecting the “enable” button at the top and then selecting Davenport in the upper left hand corner.

 - To view the district’s latest financial report card click here.
-Once you’ve opened the site, click on “Financial Reports”, then select the year and select Davenport as the district.
-For a comprehensive list of data definitions, click here.
+Once you’ve opened the site select Davenport under the “District” drop down and hit “go”.

 - Comprehensive Annual Financial Report (CAFR)